 Titles covered in this update:

 In that sewer, your goal in each screen is to defeat all of the enemies.
 You need to beat all of them to proceed.
 Your enemies are Koopas, crabs, fireballs, and various other foes.
 They start at pipes on the top level of the screen and move towards the bottom.
 Once they reach pipes on the bottom, they warp back up to the top.
 Very much unlike almost every game in the series since, you CANNOT jump on your foes here!
 Instead, you need to hit the platform an enemy is walking on from underneath to stun them.
 Then you can defeat them with a touch.
 As in Joust though, wait too long after stunning a foe and it will get back up.
 Some enemies need to be hit from underneath more than once to knock them out so you can defeat them.
 There is also a POW block on the screen you can hit from below three times.
 It will stun enemies.
-Use this power wisely though, for once you use it up it’s gone.
+Use this power wisely though, for once you use it up it’s gone until the next level.
 The game gets hard quickly as your foes pile up and faster and tougher to beat enemies get added into the mix.
 Things may be a bit easier in the two player co-op mode, though.
 That’s a great feature to have.

 Moon Patrol is another port of an arcade classic.
 Moon Patrol, one of the early Japanese scrolling shooting games, is a side-scrolling platform shooter where you drive to the right while jumping over obstacles and shooting enemies coming your way.
 The arcade game is simple, but plays well and was apparently one of the first with parallax scrolling backgrounds.
 The game has background music too, unlike many early arcade titles.
 This 5200 version is a lower resolution but very accurate port.
 Just like the arcade game, this version has parallax scrolling backgrounds and music in addition to the sound effects!
 The backgrounds are really nicely done.
 Your tank here is a somewhat funny-looking blob thing, but that’s alright.
 Having music is particularly great, this system can do music but often games don’t have it.
 The music is a simple loop but is catchy.